+for a multi-index $\alpha$.
+The exact nature of $q$ depends on the dimension, and is discussed later.

 Further, we assume we have access to some measurement data appearing in the typical way $y_i = R_iu + \gamma_i$, $i = 1, \dots, n$, where $y_i\in\mathbb{R}$ are the individual measurements, and $\gamma_i$ represents zero-mean additive noise to the measurement.
-Each functional $R_i: H \to \mathbb{R}$ is called a \emph{measurement operator} and describes the process in which data are generated.
-At the moment, we will assume that $R_i$ is continuous and linear, and we work under the assumption that the measurement noise $\gamma_i$ follows a zero-mean i.i.d.
+Each functional $R_i: H \to \mathbb{R}$ is called a \emph{measurement operator} and describes the process that generates the data.
+At the moment, we assume that $R_i$ is continuous and linear and that the measurement noise $\gamma_i$ follows a zero-mean i.i.d.
 Gaussian model.
 Nonlinear measurements and non-Gaussian noise are more involved in the setting of Gaussian process (GP) regression, but can be incorporated.
 Here, we are interested in the derivation of a Bayesian approach for solving the Poisson equation, which treats the PDE as \emph{prior information}.
 The application we have in mind is the inverse problem, where $q$ is unknown and needs to be identified.

-By now, the idea of physics-informed machine learning~\cite{karniadakis2021physics} has become a standard framework for solving this kind of problem.
-In the simplest case with noise-free point observations, this is approached as an optimization problem.
-Specifically, we approximate $u$ with a class of functions $\hat{u}(\cdot;\theta)$ with trainable parameters $\theta$.
-If $\hat{u}$ is a neural network, then we are in the regime of well-known physics-informed neural networks (PINNs)~\cite{raissi2019physics}.
-However, the choice of parameterization is not restricted to a PINN, e.g., $\hat{u}$ could be a truncated basis expansion.

-Under this framework, we derive a physics-informed loss function from the PDE for training.
-Rather than starting with a parameterization, we will derive the loss function in the function space setting.
+The Poisson model underlies a wide range of applications including electrostatics and gravitation, steady-state heat conduction and diffusion, potential theory and pressure projection in incompressible flow, and imaging tasks such as Poisson image editing, shape-from-shading, and variational denoising.
+In many of these settings the quantity of interest (the source, a coefficient, or boundary data) is only indirectly observed through linear functionals of the state, so the measurement model above is natural.
+Casting the PDE itself as \emph{prior information} places our method within probabilistic numerics~\cite{hennig2015probabilistic}: the elliptic operator furnishes a Gaussian prior, via its Green’s function, that encodes regularity and boundary conditions, and Bayesian updating then yields both estimators and calibrated uncertainty.
+The result is a probability distribution over the solution of the PDE.

+We treat solving the PDE as an inverse problem by identifying a suitable loss function.
 The first step is to cast solving eq.~(\ref{eqn:poisson}) as an optimization problem.
 As we are working with the Poisson equation, we have access to a variational formulation through means of Dirichelt's principle~\cite{brezis2011functional}: